Getting Around Philadelphia - the Best Ways to Travel

 Looking to see all of Philly's biggest landmarks in one fell swoop?
 Introducing the Philly PHLASH Downtown Loop, your one-stop shop for all things Philadelphia.

 If you're looking to see other attractions, including Independence Hall, the Liberty Bell, Eastern State Penitentiary, and Betsy Ross' House, try a hop-on, hop-off bus tour instead!
-Stay on the bus to see them all, or hop off to get a closer look and catch the next bus when you're done.
+Stay on the bus to see them all, or hop off to get a closer look at a specific landmark, take your time, then catch the next bus when you're done.
 It's one of the easiest ways to get around the city while making the most of Philly's fantastic landmarks!

 Getting around Philadelphia with a pass